What is the Charter for Justice?

 We know that the broken justice system can be fixed, but we also know that to fix it involves hard expenditure of cash.
-And yet MoJ projections currently show further proposed cuts to the budget, claiming that it needs to reduce spending by around £500m per year from 2015-16 levels by 2019-20.
+And yet the MoJ continued with further cuts to the budget, reducing spending by around another £500m per year from 2015-16 levels.

-If it is hard to get the public interested in the problem, it will be impossible to get support for the solution.
+If it is hard to get the public interested in the problem, it will be impossible to get support -and the necessary cash- for the solution.

 But maybe the tide is turning in terms of media coverage and public awareness